Wind turbine design: Blade repair

 After the past few decades of rapid wind expansion across the globe, wind turbines are aging.
 This aging brings operation and maintenance(O&M) costs along with it, increasing as turbines approach their end of life.
 If damages to blades are not caught in time, power production and blade lifespan are decreased.
 Estimates project that 20-25% of the total levelized cost per kWh produced stems from blade O&M alone.

 Blade recycling

 The Global Wind Energy Council (GWEC) predicted that wind energy will supply 28.5% of global energy by 2030.
 This requires a newer and larger fleet of more efficient turbines and the corresponding decommissioning of older ones.
 Based on a European Wind Energy Association study, in 2010 between 110 and 140 kilotonnes of composites were consumed to manufacture blades.
-The majority of the blade material ends up as waste, and requires recycling.
+The majority of the blade material ends up as waste and requires recycling or downcycling.
 As of 2020, most end-of-use blades are stored or sent to landfills rather than recycled.
+It is also important to note that recent studies predict that nearly 52,000 tons of turbine blades are to be decommissioned every year until 2030.
 Typically, glass-fiber-reinforced polymers (GFRPs) comprise around 70% of the laminate material in the blade.
-GFRPs are not combustible, and so hinder the incineration of combustible materials.
-Therefore, conventional recycling methods are inappropriate.
-Depending on whether individual fibers are to be recovered, GFRP recycling may involve:
+GFRPs are not combustible and so hinder the incineration of combustible materials.
+The following methods are the major EOL paths for turbine blades, with methods varying depending on whether individual fibers are to be recovered and the requisite temperature/catalysts.